Adler Skywatch: March 2023

 Learn From Our Astronomy Educators

 Watch exclusive live episodes of Sky Observers Hangout this March!
-Join Michelle and Hunter’s newest episode about the Venus and Jupiter Conjunction on March 1.
+Learn how to observe upcoming cosmic happenings, enhance your astrophotography skills and see celestial objects through a telescope virtually with our astronomy educators.
+Join Michelle and Hunter’s to watch the Venus and Jupiter Conjunction on March 1.
 We’ll talk about conjunctions and answer all your burning questions during our live Q&A!